All Episodes

 So we've been trying to apply a rule of law construct over in Afghanistan, which is basically a fifth or a sixth world country.

-But we're trying to enforce a framework that we're used to living amongst here in our country in the U.S. That's a that's a complete um I mean that's that's just such a stretch, it's not even realistic, right?
+But we're trying to enforce a framework that we're used to living amongst here in our country in the U.S. That's a complete, I mean, that's just such a stretch, it's not even realistic, right?

 So we need to go back to what we used to do before this global war on terror and before the last eight or ten years, which is to apply the laws of warfare, which allows commanders to execute their mission according to the realities on the ground.

-And the other thing that's really important here, uh that people need to realize is that um these rules of engagement, they they can be applied in different ways, but at the end of the day, it's the people who send us into these complex environments where we know there's going to be collateral damage that have to step up in place of our men and women in uniform and say, Listen, you're not gonna hang our troops out to dry.
+And the other thing that's really important here that people need to realize is that these rules of engagement, they can be applied in different ways, but at the end of the day, it's the people who send us into these complex environments where we know there's going to be collateral damage that have to step up in place of our men and women in uniform and say, listen, you're not going to hang our troops out to dry.

-If you want to point a finger at anybody, you can point them at me, Mr. Politician, or me, Mr. Congressman, or or Senator, because I'm the one that was a part of the political process that put them in that situation to begin with.
+If you want to point a finger at anybody, you can point them at me, Mr. Politician or me, Mr. Congressman or Senator, because I'm the one that was a part of the political process that put them in that situation to begin with.

-And the the reality is, as Philip just alluded to, is we've got a swamp full of people who lack courage, and they they need to move on because those people, because they lack courage are assisting and aiding the enemy in a way that's getting our people killed.
+And the reality is, as Philip just alluded to, is we've got a swamp full of people who lack courage, and they need to move on because those people, because they lack courage, are assisting and aiding the enemy in a way that's getting our people killed.

-So actually this goes hand in hand, right, Philip.
+Yeah, so actually this goes hand in hand, right, Philip?

-I mean, you know, if we have the right intelligence, if we have the right database, if we rebuild that which was destroyed under Obama, and we give our troops that are putting their lives in harm's way for us the ability to fight an enemy the way it needs to be fought, and they make the decision on the ground and not from you know, some bunker in in Virginia or Washington, then I think that we can have true success and minimize American casualties.
+I mean, you know, if we have the right intelligence, if we have the right database, if we rebuild that which was destroyed under Obama, and we give our troops that are putting their lives in harm's way for us the ability to fight an enemy the way it needs to be fought and they make the decision on the ground and not from, you know, some bunker in Virginia or Washington, then I think that we could have true success and minimize American casualties.

 It's exactly the same.